code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2018-01-03-jsf-primefaces-theme-spring-boot.md

   port: 9090
 ```

-Let's checkout our web applicatiosn new look by running following Maven command:
+Let's checkout the new look of our web application by running following Maven command:

 ``` plaintext
 mvn spring-boot:run